vitekzkytek/PythonDataIES/README.md

 Through the homework the students will gather the basic programming skills allowing them to choose appropriate final project topic.

 ## Final project
+Students choose their own topic and the data source, that  would be approved by the TAs.
+It should not be the data from the seminars.

 The final project should fulfill the following criteria:
 1. Should be submitted as a GitHub repository.
 Only the github link is submitted to the course TAs.
 2. The main results should be summarized in the Jupyter notebook in the root of the repository.